np422/add-host-rb/Readme.md

 will be read using ```load``` and an ```include AddHostExtension``` is attempted.

-After /etc/hosts and known_hosts have been updated, a new extension object is created with the following constructor-method call.
+After /etc/hosts and known_hosts have been updated, a new extension object is created with the following constructor call, and hence is what should be implemented by an extension.

 ``` ruby
   extobj = AddHostExtension.extension_class.new(ip:        ip,